Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Is the Imaging Core appropriate for all human subjects research that include imaging?

-No, the RIC is not appropriate for research projects and clinical trials where the imaging involves a clinical standard-of-care imaging procedure, requires a clinically licensed facility for diagnostic or billing purposes, requires camera accreditation, or needs to be included in the patient/subject's medical record.
+No, the Imaging Core is not appropriate for research projects and clinical trials where the imaging involves a clinical standard-of-care imaging procedure, requires a clinically licensed facility for diagnostic or billing purposes, requires camera accreditation, or needs to be included in the patient/subject's medical record.

 A reading by a clinical radiologist of a research scan completed by the Imaging Core can be requested on a per study basis.
 A professional fee, determined by the Imaging Department, would be in addition to the imaging fee.
-However, the report may not be used for clinical diagnosis or management, and no clinical report will be included in the subject's medical record.
-(If you need this, then you should arrange for imaging at the Imaging Department.)
+However, the report may not be used for clinical diagnosis or management, and may not be placed in the subject's medical record.

 Will scans from the Imaging Core be reviewed for incidental findings?